Infinidat/tripleo-deployment-configs/README.md

 -  Your Red Hat OpenStack Platform Overcloud has been correctly deployed through the Undercloud Director

--  Your Infinibox should be available in the cloud management network or routed to the cloud management network with the Infinibox iSCSI ports correctly configured.
-On the Infinibox you must also create a storage pool that will be used as the cinder backend
+-  Your InfiniBox should be available in the cloud management network or routed to the cloud management network with the InfiniBox iSCSI ports correctly configured.
+On the InfiniBox you must also create a storage pool that will be used as the cinder backend

--  The Infinibox management IP (and iSCSI port IPs if applicable) must have connectivity from the controller and compute nodes
+-  The InfiniBox management IP (and iSCSI port IPs if applicable) must have connectivity from the controller and compute nodes

 When Red Hat OpenSstack Platform is deployed through the Director, all